9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 be seen by the next function in the `(==>)` chain.

 These functions let us move explicit state handling into the bodies of only those functions that need it.
-Many functions don\'t need to know what the current state is, and so they\'ll never call `getState` or `putState`.
+Many functions don't need to know what the current state is, and so they'll never call `getState` or `putState`.
 This lets us write more compact code than our earlier parser, which had to pass tuples around by hand.
 We will see the effect in some of the code that follows.

-We\'ve packaged up the details of the parsing state into the `ParseState` type, and we work with it using accessors instead of pattern matching.
+We've packaged up the details of the parsing state into the `ParseState` type, and we work with it using accessors instead of pattern matching.
 Now that the parsing state is passed around implicitly, we gain a further benefit.
 If we want to add more